groups and activities

 20:00 - 21:30 - 14 year olds upwards

-This group meets in two sessions on a Thursday morning.
-This is a well attended toddler group and in turn makes for a very busy, exciting and fast-moving morning where adults and children enjoy meeting together.
+This group meets on a Thursday morning.
+It opens at 9.30 - 11.45 (story and singing time at 10.30) and you are welcome to come along between those times to suit you and your baby.
+There is a small chargeof £5 to secure your place for the term and then it is £1 per week per child This is a well attended toddler group, so you will need to book but you can pop along for a trial visit if you would like.
+We have a busy, exciting and fun morning where adults and children enjoy meeting together.
 Our aim is to provide a safe, friendly atmosphere where God’s love is reflected by the staff.

 Friendship lunch club

 The purpose of this group is to provide care and friendship, with a three-course meal served at tables.

 An epilogue is given by visiting speakers during the meal.
 In addition, various outings are arranged during the year.
 Whilst there is no age limit, most of those attending are elderly.

 The group meets fortnightly at Thursday lunchtime.

 Ladies' Connect Group

 This is a group for all ladies both in our fellowship and friends and neighbours in our local community.